What do Formula One cars, mirrors, smartphones and hearing aids have in common?

 It’s a big concern but unfortunately not surprising as, up until now, there hasn’t been a simple way for people to put their device back into the market after use.

-Sustainability is at the core of our business at Raylo.
+Sustainable mobile phones is at the core of our business at Raylo.
 A device sitting in a draw helps neither the owner nor the environment.
 That’s why we’re making it easy for our customers to put gadgets back into the market for someone who needs it.
 This is now driving a circular economy, which is good for people and the planet.

 There are dozens of special elements in a single phone, including indium.
 Not everyone will know that we have it at our fingertips every day, as it’s used in the touch screens of our mobiles and tablets.
 Indium is also used in solar panels – making it a soft metal that’s doing some hard work for the planet.